OIDC Provider

 Parameters

-SubjectClaimFilters
+SubjectClaimFilters (most important)

-Most important parameter.
 Controls which repositories and branches can assume the IAM role.

 Format patterns:

-# Allow entire repository (any branch, any environment)
+# Allow entire repository (any branch)

 SubjectClaimFilters: repo:owner/repository:*